Skip to main content

 This code will update the record with the ID 10 and set the name to "New name".

-The idea is to insert a new record.
 If you don't set the ID, the library will assume that you are inserting a new record.

 <?php